You might have a number of different feelings when you're told you have cancer. You may feel shocked and upset. You might also feel:

 Most cases of mesothelioma are related to exposure to asbestos.
 If you know you were exposed to asbestos at work, you might be able to claim compensation from your employer at the time of the exposure.
 It may be helpful for you and your family to have some extra funds to help you to cope with the illness and its treatment.

 If you are interested in making a compensation claim, you can ask your specialist nurse or social worker for advice.
 Your doctor will be able to provide medical reports to support your claim.
+They may suggest contacting a solicitor who specialises in asbestos disease claims.

 You can also get advice and information from various support organisations.